Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Related Work

 \subsection{Learning to Rank}

-Modern search engines often leverages a multi-level cascade structure including a stack of ranking models with the aim of providing users with a ranked list of results efficiently.
-The multi-level structure begins with an efficient high-recall ranker, which aims at retrieving as many possible correct answers as possible.
-The goal of this ranker is consistent with the coarse-grained retrieval module in information retrieval based KGQA.
-However, the learning to rank model is often regarded as the last ranker of the multi-level structure, which re-ranks a small set of documents retrieved by the previous rankers.

-Over the past few years, learning to rank models have already achieved great success in the information retrieval area.
 Traditional learning to rank models rely on hand-crafted features, which are often time-consuming to design.
 Recently, many ranking models based on neural networks have emerged.
-Deep Structured Semantic Model (DSSM) \cite{huang2013learning} in 2013 is the first neural network ranking model using fully connected neural networks.
-In this same year, DeepMatch \cite{NIPS2013_8a0e1141} was proposed to model the complex matching relations between responses to a tweet, or relevant answers to a given question. \cite{hu2014convolutional} proposed convolutional neural network models ARC-I and ARC-II for matching two sentences.
-Since 2016, researches on neural ranking models have surged, with more related work, deeper discussions and wider applications. \cite{wang2016machine} proposed a model based on match-LSTM and Pointer Net \cite{vinyals2015pointer}.
-ANMM \cite{yang2016anmm} is an attention based neural matching model combining different matching signals for ranking short answer text. \cite{wang2017bilateral} proposed the BiMPM model under the "matching-aggregation" framework to match the sentences from multiple perspectives.
+Deep Structured Semantic Model (DSSM) \cite{huang2013learning} is the first neural network ranking model using fully connected neural networks.
+A match-LSTM model combining Pointer Net \cite{vinyals2015pointer} is proposed in \cite{wang2016machine}.
+ANMM \cite{yang2016anmm} is an attention based neural matching model combining different matching signals for ranking short answer text.
+BiMPM \cite{wang2017bilateral} uses the \textit{matching-aggregation} framework to match the sentences from multiple perspectives.
 With the development of pretrained language models such as BERT \cite{devlin2018bert}, the performance of neural ranking models is taken to a next level.
 These neural ranking models have limitations when applied to information retrieval based KGQA because the inputs are considered as raw text sequences and the structural information in the KG is ignored.